Why Do I Feel Weird After Drinking Bone Broth?

 Using a fat separator or allowing the broth to cool and skimming the hardened fat are effective methods.
 These steps ensure a cleaner broth that’s easier on digestion.

-The Science Behind Bone Broth Reactions
+The Science Behind Drinking Bone Broth Reactions

 Understanding Food Reactions